elad12390/web-research-assistant/SEARXNG_SETUP.md

 Once SearXNG is configured:

 1. Test it: `curl http://localhost:2288/search?q=python&format=json`
-2. Start the MCP server: `uv run searxng-mcp`
+2. Start the MCP server: `uv run web-research-assistant`
 3. Try the tools in Claude Desktop
 4. Adjust engine configuration based on your needs